mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```

-The `MutateSelect` method is where the look of the control gets updated when the selection state changes:
+The `MutateSelect` method is where the selection state gets updated visually when the `IsSelected` is mutated:

 ```csharp
 void MutateSelect()